 Now… here’s the million dollar question: are the new Eastwood Sidejack guitars actually better than the legendary Mosrite?
 As the recent Re-Inventing The Past: From Mosrite to Sidejack blog says, there’s little doubt that the Sidejacks are, today, more popular than the original Mosrites ever were.

-The Sidejacks are not “reissues” or replicas of the Mosrite, but modern, updated tributes to the original.
+But right now, there’s no question that the Sidejacks are the leading models keeping the Mosrite flame alive: they’re not “reissues” or replicas of the Mosrite, but modern, updated tributes to the original.
 They definitely feel more playable, and feature a more familar jazzmaster-style tremolo, besides adjustable bridge.
 So, while not 100% like an original Mosrite, the Sidejacks are the true heirs, keeping the Mosrite cult alive – and doing it the RIGHT way: by being used by lots of bands who really love to rock out!

 While not quite as well-known as the Jazzmaster (yet?), the Sidejack is equally suitable for surf music, punk or indie rock.
 For fans of the P-90 sound, simply an amazing choice.